-- 91% of patients with poor mental health had a comprehensive care plan documented in the record agreed between individuals, their family and/or carers as appropriate. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - It carried out advance care planning for patients with dementia. - The practice referred patients with dementia to a local memory clinic in which they were able to receive care and support from a consultant psychiatrist resulting in continuity of care. - The practice was working with the local mental Health trust to provide patients with in house access to psychiatrists, psychologists and cognitive behaviour therapy.
-In addition the practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations.
-The practice promoted self-referral to the local "Healthy Minds" service. - It had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health.

-• Staff had a good understanding of how to support people with mental health needs and dementia.
+- 70.6% of patients with poor mental health had a comprehensive care plan documented in the record agreed between individuals, their family and/or carers as appropriate. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - It carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations.
+The practice promoted self-referral to the local "Healthy Minds" service. - It had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support people with mental health needs and dementia.